4tronix/MiniBit/README.md

 ## Driving the motors individually

-If you want more fine grain control of individal motors, use `minibit.move(...)` to drive each motor either forward or reverse.
+If you want more fine grain control of individal motors, use `move(...)` to drive each motor either forward or reverse.
 You can specify the direction (Forward or Reverse) and speed between 0 and 100.
 If the left motor turns slower than the right motor, the robot will turn to the left